Skip to main content

 Pornography - Simple Teenage Right of Passage or Harmful Addiction?

 By Stephen C. Schultz There is an increasing dialogue going on behind the scenes amongst parents and educators.
-Over the last few years I have had increasing numbers of conversations with parents sharing concerns about their daughters "sleeping around".
-Many more include parents concerns about their sons viewing pornography on the computer.
+Over the last few years, I have had increasing numbers of conversations with parents sharing concerns about their daughters "sleeping around".
+Many more include parents' concerns about their sons viewing pornography on the computer.
 Are these just "uptight" parents?
 No, these are parents who have struggled with competing thoughts about what is "normal" and what isn't.
 Thoughts like; "Oh, I fooled around a little bit when I was a kid.
 They will grow out of it."
 "Aw...every kid looks at dirty pictures when they are a teenager." etc. These parents instinctively recognize there is something different about what is happening today as compared to the "shenanigans" of yesteryear.
-Here are a couple of pieces I hope you find interesting.
-The first is a Doctor at Princeton who discusses the physiological aspects of
+Here is some information I hope you find interesting.
+This is a Doctor at Princeton who discusses the physiological aspects o...

 A Mom’s Tears